clzoc/WinFinder/README.md

 6. Multi View like List, Grid ...... ✔
 7. Smooth Virtualizing scroll is accomplished ✔
 8. A large amount of images such as thumbnail can be loaded asynchrony ✔
-9. SideBar icons are optimized
+9. SideBar icons are optimized, path of current folder is show in bottom bar ✔

 TODO List:
   1. right mousedown menu